Configuring Hardware

 • select the VISCA address (the camera's logical address for control via the RS232 port).

-4. If controlling the camera via the VISCA, PELCO-P, or PELCO-D protocol, specify the IP address.
+4. In case of camera control via the VISCA, PELCO-P, or PELCO-D protocol, specify IP address.

-5. The terminal supports controlling a camera connected to the local network using the VISCA over IP protocol.
-To send commands to such a camera, specify its IP address in the VISCA IP field, with port 52381 used by default.
+5. The terminal supports control of a camera connected to the local network via the VISCA over IP protocol.
+To send commands to such a camera, enter its IP address in the VISCA IP field.
+By default, port 52381 is used.

-You can connect additional USB to RS-232 adapters to the TrueConf Group terminal to control multiple cameras simultaneously using VISCA, PELCO-D, and PELCO-P protocols.
-They will be displayed in the ports dropdown list.
+You can connect additional USB to RS-232 adapters to terminal TrueConf Group to control multiple cameras simultaneously using VISCA, PELCO-D, and PELCO-P protocols.
+They will appear in the ports dropdown list.

-Go to Settings → Devices → Audio → Audio settings.
+Go to section Settings → Devices → Audio → Audio settings.

 In the Microphone dropdown list, select the interface to which the microphone is connected.
-Say a few words, and if the equipment is functioning and recognized by the terminal, the indicator at the top of the menu will vary according to the volume of your voice.
+Say a few words, and if the equipment is functioning properly and recognized by the terminal, the indicator at the top of the menu will fluctuate depending on the volume of your voice.

-To test the microphone, click Start test.
-Check the volume and playback quality of the incoming audio signal through the terminal speakers.
-If the volume settings are not satisfactory (for example, if the sound is too low), adjust the microphone volume using the slider at the top of the web panel screen.
+To test the microphone's operation, click Start test.
+Check the volume and quality of the incoming audio signal through the terminal speakers.
+If the volume settings are not satisfactory (for example, the sound is too low), adjust the microphone volume using the slider at the top of the web panel screen.

-Complete speakerphones come with a built-in echo canceller, so the software echo cancellation mode should be set to Disabled in the settings when using them.
+Integrated speakerphones come with built-in echo cancellation, so you need to set the software echo cancellation mode to Disabled in the settings when using them.
 Enabling software echo cancellation on the terminal will be effective when outputting sound to a TV or other external audio devices.

 To eliminate echo, select the appropriate Echo cancellation mode:

-• 50 Hz filter only – eliminates low-frequency sounds, such as stomping and banging on the table;
+• 50 Hz filter only - removes low-frequency sounds, such as stomping and banging on the table;

-• Half-duplex – effective when the microphone is very close to the speaker;
+• Half-duplex – effective when the microphone is positioned very close to the speaker;

 • Custom – includes parameters optimized for a specific device.